Old school “forgotten” chicken and rice for when dinner = comfort

 Preheat over to 350º

 Mix mushrooms, celery, carrots if you’ve got ’em and rice in the baking pan.
 Nestle chicken on top.
-Combine soup with water, milk and soy sauce, mix until soup concentrate is mostly dissolved.
+In a separate bowl, whisk soup with water, milk/cream and soy sauce, until the soup concentrate is dissolved.
 Pour over chicken.
 Shake onions over the chicken and sprinkle thyme.
 Give it a dose of pepper.
 Cover tightly with foil.
 Bake two hours or until the rice is no longer toothsome.

-3 thoughts on “New school “forgotten” chicken and rice for when dinner = comfort
+3 thoughts on “Old school “forgotten” chicken and rice for when dinner = comfort

 • What Size is the Cream of mushroom box?
 Just wondering if I can use 1 or 2 of the cans I have here – which are 10-1/2 oz cans.